lightscapevr/website/markdown/customscene.md

 * You need to use the same version of Unity that VR Sketch uses, or at least a very close one.
 At the time of this writing we use Unity 2019.1.14f1.
-It might change in the future; your background scenes would then need to be updated.
-They might fail to open in a version VR Sketch that uses a mismatching Unity version.
+However, we upgrade from time to time; your background scenes will then need to be regenerated.
+They will likely fail to open in a version of VR Sketch that uses a mismatching Unity version.

 * The Unity scene needs to be generated twice: once for use on Windows (for PC VR), and once for use on Android (for Oculus Quest).
 If you